devonfw-forge/devon4flutter-non-bloc-arch/130-The-Widget-Tree.md

 - [References](#references)

 ## Introduction
 This section will give you a better understanding of how programming in [Flutter (Flutter Dev Team 2018)](https://flutter.dev/) actually works.
-You will be introduced to two of the most central topics of Flutter: [The _Widget Tree_ (Flutter Dev Team 2019)](https://flutter.dev/docs/development/ui/widgets-intro) and [_Sate_ (Flutter Dev Team 2019)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
+You will learn what Widgets are, what types of Widgets Flutter has and lastly what exactly the [_Widget Tree_ (Flutter Dev Team 2019)](https://flutter.dev/docs/development/ui/widgets-intro) is.

 ## Widgets in General
 One sentence you can simply not avoid when researching Flutter is: